Paws Abroad

 You’ll also need to book with an airline that accepts dogs on your chosen route to Thailand, and carry all original documents for inspection at the Animal Quarantine Station when you land.

-Flights from the UK to Thailand can be complex — especially for medium and large dogs that must travel as manifest cargo or via specialized routing.
+Flights from the UK to Thailand can be complex especially for medium and large dogs that must travel as manifest cargo or via specialized routing.
+The flight marketplace plus concierge support help you compare commercial and charter options that actually work for this route, including cabin‑only options when available.

 How much does it cost to fly a dog to Thailand?